yasinalm/gramme/README.md

   - Navtech CTS350-X radar
   - Advanced Navigation Spatial Dual GPS/IMU

-To test our provided pretrained models, you can download the small-size sample sequences.
+To test our provided pre-trained models, you can download the small-size sample sequences.

-In addition, you can easily adopt MMSFM to custom datasets by extending the data loader classes located in the `./datasets/` folder.
+In addition, you can quickly adopt MMSFM to custom datasets by extending the data loader classes located in the `./datasets/` folder.

 ### Preprocessing
-Although MMSFM supports on-the-fly processing of the input files, we recommend an offline processing of the input datasets using the provided scripts.
+Although MMSFM supports on-the-fly processing of the input files, we recommend offline processing of the input datasets using the provided scripts.
 The scripts will process the datasets and save the processed files to disk.
 The preprocessing includes colour-demosaicing of the Bayer images and rectification.
 We also optionally crop the bottom part of the Robotcar images occluded by the bonnet.
 You can use the following script for preprocessing:

 For the Robotcar dataset:
 ```shell